upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 * Removed r/allsync_mirror as it has been banned
 * Added a disclaimer about AvifCyoaCompressor
 * Changed serve.sh to work
+* Use the snippets extension to embed the relevant reference entries into specific pages, such as Rows and Choices
 * Minor fixes

 [Download the source code][dl-VERSION]{ .md-button }